dj0abr/OpenDVM/README.md

 ## 🍓 Raspberry Pi 3/4/5 + MMDVM HAT (headless Raspberry Pi OS)

+### Serial Interface

 On a Pi 3/4 or 5, the onboard Bluetooth uses the primary PL011 UART by default.
 To free the GPIO UART for the MMDVM HAT, disable Bluetooth and enable the UART.

-### Steps

 1. **Edit the boot config**
    *(Bookworm and newer: `/boot/firmware/config.txt`; older releases: `/boot/config.txt`)*